Shahddwekat/software-project/README.md

 - Java 17
 - Maven
-- JUnit 5 for testing
+- JUnit 5
-- Mockito for mocking the notification service
+- Mockito
-- JaCoCo for test coverage
+- JaCoCo
+- JavaMail (for email notifications)
+- Swing (for the GUI)
+- Groq API / Llama 3 (for AI summary)

 ---